by Texas Homesteader ~

 Drain away juice of 2nd can of peaches, chop drained peaches lightly and spoon chopped peaches evenly over batter.
 Do not stir!

-Bake for 40-45 minutes or until top is golden brown.
+Bake cobbler for 1 hour or until top is golden brown.

-If you prefer to use fresh peaches, substitute the canned peaches in step 4 with this boiled peach mixture.
+Fresh Peaches: If you prefer to use fresh peaches, substitute the canned peaches in step 4 with this boiled peach mixture:

 Combine 4 cups of freshly peeled & sliced peaches, 2 cups of sugar and 2 Tablespoons of lemon juice into a saucepan.
 Then bring the mixture to a boil over high heat, stirring gently to keep from burning.
 Now your peaches are ready to use in this recipe